lxg199788/PAGP/README.md

 # PAGP
-Pregnancy Analysis of the Giant Pandas
+Pregnancy Analysis for the Giant Pandas via Multi-level Behaviour Information

+Some models' weights used in our paper will be available here after our paper is accepted.